 Working Group members considered the functionality of the systems supporting application comment.
 One Working Group member stated that it would be helpful to allow the use of attachments in application comment submissions.
 Another shared that some applications received a large number of comments, and it was sometimes difficult in the 2012 round to review these systematically.
 It was suggested that some type of filtering mechanism could allow for more effective review of comments.

-The Working Group discussed the length of the public comment period, at least in respect to Initial Evaluation, and considered whether 60 days from the posting date of the public portion of applications was a sufficient period of time.
-Per the Applicant Guidebook, this time period is subject to extension, which was the case in 2012, where the period was extended 45 additional days.
-There were not concerns raised about this period.
+The Working Group discussed the length of the application comment period, at least in respect to Initial Evaluation, and considered whether 60 days from the posting date of the public portion of applications was a sufficient period of time.
+Per the Applicant Guidebook, the time period for application comment on Initial Evaluation is subject to extension, which was the case in 2012 where the period was extended 45 additional days.
+There were no concerns raised about this period.

 The Working Group raised and discussed concerns about the public comment period for community applications, and asked if it was fair that the public comment period for community applications remained open longer than the public comment period for standard applications.
 Some in the Working Group also stated that it was unclear if and how comments received late in the community application process were taken into account in the evaluation of applications.
 It was noted that this topic may belong in discussions related to community applications, as there are differences between community and standard application processes, notably that levels of support or opposition were taken into account in the evaluation of community applications which was not the case for standard applications.
 It was noted by staff that the length of the comment period was established to allow sufficient time for comments to be collated and considered by evaluators.
 The difference in length of the comment period was a byproduct of where Community Priority Evaluation was performed (i.e., after Initial and Extended Evaluation, objections, and near the end of the evaluation process).